Benchwise/benchwise/README.md

 # Getting Started with Benchwise

 Welcome to Benchwise!
-This guide will help you get up and running with evaluating LLMs using our platform.
+This guide will help you get up and running with evaluating LLMs using benchwise.

 ## What is Benchwise?